MichalRedm/ScenarioQualityChecker/README.md

 ```

 If any request is invalid, the system will produce an error `500 Bad Request` and return an error message via the API.

+## Additional information

+[Here](https://docs.google.com/spreadsheets/d/11QnRBhp2aYy2u0Iwbr8FGHB5VYHG_Fb6) is an Excel spreadsheet containing the Sprint and Product backlog for this project.

 <!--
 ## Sprint remind: